RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 ## Example Methodology

-The specific methodology is adapted to the product/service situation, market segment, and the additional measures needed in the Simulated Test Market modeling design (which should be framed out in protype before the survey research collection to the point of mock output data from the survey analytics testing the model logic).
+The specific methodology is adapted to the product/service situation, market segment, and the additional measures needed in the Simulated Test Market modeling design.
+The model logic should be developed in protype before the survey research collection itself.
+You want to take mock output data from the survey data management plan output and test drive it for the analytics of the model.
+This needs to be totally buttoned down because the expensive part is collecting the survey data and you probably won't get a second chance.

 ### General Design Flow